City College of New York - New York City

 All-electric movable console

 Among the many organs that were built by Ernest Skinner for academic institutions was the large four-manual instrument for the Great Hall at City College of New York.
-The exceptionally detailed 30-page contract (dated June 20, 1906) states that "The Skinner Organ Company" would built the organ for a consideration of $25,000.
-Included in the contrat were provisions to purchase seven additional stops, as follows:
+The exceptionally detailed 30-page contract (June 20, 1906) states that "The Skinner Organ Company" would built the organ for a consideration of $25,000.
+Included in the contract were provisions to purchase seven additional stops, as follows:

 Pedal 32' Contra Bourdon (12-pipe ext.)